 Program Review Process

-4.8.1 A program is normally reviewed once every three years, or depending on the duration of the programme.
-In consultation with the Heads of School, the Gambia Colleges Academic Programme and Library Committee selects the programs to be reviewed and recommends the order of their review.
+A program is normally reviewed once every three years, or depending on the duration of the programme.
+In consultation with the Heads of School, the Gambia Colleges Academic board and Library Committee selects the programs to be reviewed and recommends the order of their review.
 A program review features both quantitative and qualitative analysis.
 The quantitative analysis consists of gathering and analyzing numerical data related to the program.
 These data are reported in the self-study report.
 The qualitative analysis is embodied into two parts: a self-study completed by program representatives and a study by an external review team that augments and validates the self-study.
 With a balance between quantitative and qualitative analysis, the program review process can ensure accountability and fairness.

-Purpose
+Purpose of Program Review

 The primary purpose of a program review is to evaluate five aspects of a program;